I gotta fight like a girl.

 Thanks to all of the teachers in my life, I have the skills, experience and knowledge needed to take on this challenge and to be effective in this role.
 THANK YOU.

-Update: Recruiter said that I'm not the "preferred candidate" for the job.
+Update: The recruiter said that I'm not the "preferred candidate" for the job.
 There's still a small chance that I could receive an offer.
 It might not work out with the other person, they might turn down the job, for example.
 And if this happened, I'd receive the next offer.
-I didn't stuff up anything in the interview or in the assessment, it's just a matter of different skill sets and "fit" apparently.
+I didn't stuff anything up in the interview or in the assessment, it's just a matter of different skill sets and "fit" apparently.
 The other person has skills that I don't have, although it wasn't explained what those skills are.
 I'm disappointed, but everyone is unemployed, so I'm not going to complain.
 In happier news, I dropped my phone in the kitchen and the screen didn't crack or break.